ROBERTPBOYER/Movie-Rental/README.md

   * Could you easily add an additional store, or handle a chain of stores?

 Your design can go beyond the scope of these specifications (and you won’t need to implement extensions).
 Thinking of possible extensions in advance often improves the design.

-Bring a hardcopy of your design to class on Feb.
-29. We will have in-class design reviews and then your hardcopy will be turned in.
-No softcopy will be necessary.

-Implementation Requirements: All the rules, submission requirements, and evaluation criteria are the same as the assignment 1.